 For the first time in two years since I moved to Bangkok, I’ve never afraid of coming back to my condominium room until today.
 I’m not ready to clean up the mess.
 I may have places to go, I may have responsibilities, but when I opened the door and the reeking smell of the vomit hitting my nostril, I have never felt such relieve to be back in a place in which I could, for the first time, call it home.

-Sam Nathapong is an independent writer and journalist working in Thailand.
+Sam Nathapong is a writer and journalist working in Bangkok, Thailand.
 Twitter@